jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 The cheapest regiment type in the game, good for early game recons, rough :ref:`terrain <axis_and_allies_terrain>` and defensive battles with the heap of entrenchment.
 Although they are relatively weak, you can improve them with improved machine gun, marksmanship training or entrenchment :ref:`upgrade <axis_and_allies_upgrades>`.

-All infantry units (including those included in mechanized and armor regiments) have +25% resistance for Armor Piercing and Explosive weapons.
+All infantry units (including those mixed within mechanized and armor regiments) have the Infantry `attribute <axis_and_allies_attributes>` that gives them +20% AP Resistance.
 They also have one infantry officer in the regiment.

 ^^^^^^^^^^^^^^^^^^
 Infantry Regiment